longboard3r/html-css-javascript/Introduction-to-JavaScript/README.md

 on each guess until the correct colour is entered.
 The background of the page is set to the colour.

-part1.html - basic game
+part1.html - basic game without feedback
-part2.html -
+part2.html - full game with hints, colour change and basic theme